 Using CEQ guidance, low-income populations were identified as an area with poverty rates above the Kentucky statewide poverty rate of 17.9 percent.
-The low-income population of the study area is an average of 18.9 percent.
+The low-income population of the study area census tracts (Figure 3-7) averages 18.9 percent.
 Notably, two of the three census tracts comprising the study area (CT 9601 and CT 9607) have higher percentages of low-income populations as compared to the state.
 CT 9601 has 21.6 percent population below the poverty level, and CT 9607 has 23.1 percent.
 CT 9608 has a very low percentage below the poverty level as just 9.3 percent.
 These percentages were identified using 2018 ACS estimates.
 Based on these data, persons below the poverty level in the study area, and specifically CT 9601 and CT 9607, exceed that of the state and would present an environmental justice population in terms of poverty levels.
-Census tract boundaries are shown in Figure 3-7.